ayortanli/kafka-with-springboot/README.md

 ```

 ## 7. Kafka Connect Api Example
 Kafka connect api provides data read/write interfaces between different data sources (File, DB, etc.) and Kafka topics.
-It can be used just by providing configuration files to Kafka Server.
+It can be used just by injecting configuration files to Kafka Server.
 It is also possible to use it by implementing our own Kafka connect api based applications.
+We'll try both of them.
 #### Connect api with configuration files

 #### Connect api with implementing connector class